 1. The most important icons on your camera and what they mean

-The many symbols on the camera are confusing for beginners.
+The symbols on the camera are confusing for beginners.
 But I can reassure you, you will know the most important ones by heart within a very short time.
-And you simply read the less important ones when you need them.
+And you simply check the manual for the less important ones when you need them.

 The function wheel, usually located on the top of the camera, is used to select the camera mode.